m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

-# Financial Bidirectional Encoder Representations from Transformers (FinBERT) and Temporal Fusion Transformer (TFT) for Stock Market Prediction Using Momentum Transformer
+# Financial Bidirectional Encoder Representations from Transformers (FinBERT) and Temporal Fusion Transformer (TFT) for Stock Market Prediction

 #### The files and folder within this repository can be placed inside the [Momentum Transforer](https://github.com/kieranjwood/trading-momentum-transformer) repository by Keiran Wood to allow comparison of feature engineering performance.
 Overwrite folders with the same names to transfer modifications over.
 1. 'forexlive_scraper.ipynb'